 The textile recycling process begins with sorting clothes by fiber type and color.
-The most common fibers used in textile recycling are cotton, wool, and nylon.
-Once the clothes are sorted, they are shredded into small pieces.
+The most common fibers used in textile recycling are cotton, wool, and nylon, this is because these fibers are easiest to break down and blend with new fibers.

 The next step in the textile recycling process is known as chemical processing.
-In this step, the shredded clothes are treated with chemicals to remove any impurities.
+In this step, the clothing is shredded and treated with chemicals to remove any impurities.
 This leaves the recycled fibers ready to be made into new fabric.

 The final step in the textile recycling process is spinning the recycled fibers into new yarn.
 This yarn can be used to make a variety of new fabrics, including t-shirts, towels, and upholstery.